-I’m often interviewed by media about various cat behavior and dog training issues, and of course Valentines pet dangers top the list this week.
+I’m often interviewed by media about various cat behavior and dog training issues, and of course, Valentine’s pet dangers top the list this week.
 Pet hazards are common when our normal routine goes out the window, so pet parents are vigilant around the holidays.
-Pet safety issues for Christmas are similar to those for Valentine’s Day but it’s always good to refresh our watch list.
+Refer to this post about Easter dangers for pets.
+And don’t forget that pet safety issues for Christmas are similar to those for Valentine’s Day but it’s always good to refresh our watch list.

 5 VALENTINES DANGERS DANGERS & WHAT TO DO

 The top danger at Valentine’s for dogs is chocolate–in particular the dark chocolate and truffles-type candy.
 Chocolate contains theobromine and caffeine, and both can speed up the heart rate and in high enough concentrations, cause vomiting, diarrhea or even death.
 It takes about two pounds of milk chocolate to poison a 7-pound pet.

 Baker’s chocolate has 10 times as much theobromine so that 7-pound pet could get sick from eating only 2 ounces.
 Dark chocolate has a higher concentration, so is more dangerous.
 Dogs are poisoned more often (cats don’t have a sweet tooth like dogs and people!), and if you see a dog lick the frosting off the cake or break into Valentine’s truffles, induce vomiting immediately and then get vet care.

 The best way to make dogs vomit is to first feed a small meal (that dilutes the poison and also makes it easier to induce vomiting).
 Then give 3% hydrogen peroxide (about 1-2 teaspoons/10 pounds of pet) to make him vomit.
 Use a turkey baster or squirt gun if you don’t have a syringe applicator.
 You’ll find more tips on how to make pets vomit at this post.